Ruth Coker Burks: AIDS advocacy

 Burks' first interaction with an AIDS patient occurred in 1984, when she was visiting a friend who was receiving treatment for cancer at a hospital in Little Rock, Arkansas.
-Burks noticed that nurses were afraid to go into a room belonging to a patient diagnosed with what had until August of 1982 been known as Gay-Related Immune Deficiency (GRID).
+Burks noticed that nurses were afraid to go into a room belonging to a patient diagnosed with what had until August 1982 been known as Gay-Related Immune Deficiency (GRID).
 Burks met the patient, who requested to see his mother before he died.
 Burks telephoned her, but despite threatening to publish the man's true cause of death in the local paper, his mother continued to refuse to see him or claim his body when he died.
 Subsequently, Burks took over his palliative care and comforted him until his death 13 hours later.
 After struggling to find a funeral home that would bury him, Burks was able to have his body cremated, and buried his ashes in her father's grave.

 Burks began to receive regular phone calls, initially from hospitals and later from AIDS patients themselves.
 In all, she estimates that she contributed to the care of over 1000 people over three decades.
 Burks says that she, with the assistance of her daughter, buried more than 40 AIDS victims in Files Cemetery in Hot Springs.
 While her patients were still alive, Burks helped take them to appointments, obtain medications, apply for assistance, and arrange their funerals.
 She also kept supplies of AIDS medications such as zidovudine in her pantry, because, according to her, many local pharmacies were not willing to dispense such medications.
 In addition to her work with AIDS patients, Burks also handed out safe sex kits in known cruising spots.

 Due to her work with AIDS, Burks and her daughter were shunned by their local community, and on two occasions crosses were burned in her yard by the Ku Klux Klan.
 Burks received financial assistance from gay bars in Arkansas, including the Discovery Club in Little Rock: "They would twirl up a drag show on Saturday night and here'd come the money. [...]
 That's how we'd buy medicine, that's how we'd pay rent.
 If it hadn't been for the drag queens, I don't know what we would have done."
 In 1988, Norman Jones, owner of the Discovery Club, created Helping People with AIDS, where Burks worked for several years.
 After the passing of the Ryan White CARE Act in 1990, which made care for people with HIV and AIDS more readily available, Burks struggled to find employment in the field due to her lack of professional qualifications, although during Bill Clinton's presidency, she did serve as a White House consultant for AIDS education.

 Burks' patients lived around two years beyond the national average life expectancy for men diagnosed with AIDS at that time, catching the interest of the Centers for Disease Control and Prevention and the National Institutes of Health, which sent researchers to investigate.